kukkels/vrchat-extension/README.md

-Base Chrome Extension with Webpack, Babel, Browserify, Yarn, and Node configurations.
+Base Chrome Extension with Webpack, Babel, Yarn, and Node configurations.

 The extension source lives in the "src" folder.
 Grunt is set up to build "src/app/Background.js" into a bundle in the "dist/js" folder.